RI-imaging/DryMass/docs/installation.rst

 Upgrade
 -------
-If you have installed on older version of DryMass and wish to upgrade to the latest version, use
+If you have installed an older version of DryMass and wish to upgrade to the latest version, use

 ``pip uninstall drymass`` followed by